 If you just use the eyeball test, you'll see that sumo deadlifts target the quads and hips more than conventional deadlifts, which heavily engage your entire posterior chain.
 For this reason, some strength athletes choose to incorporate both deadlift styles into their training.
 Perhaps most famous of all is strongman Brian Shaw.
 While not a necessity, it's something to consider if you want to change up your program and try to strengthen muscles you don't typically use.

-My Experience With Sumo Deadlifting
+My Experience with Sumo Deadlifting

-In fact, I pulled 15lb under my highest ever conventional deadlift before I truly felt comfortable with the lift, and was soon able to set rep records at weights I struggled with on conventional.
-This makes sense when you consider the reduced range of motion with sumo deadlifts, and that less "work" and energy expenditure go into each rep.
+I pulled 15lb under my highest ever conventional deadlift before I truly felt comfortable with the lift, and was soon able to set rep records at weights I struggled with on conventional.

-Sumo vs Conventional Deadlift
+Sumo vs Conventional Deadlift: The Final Verdict

 Competition committees should also rein in form abusers (like the IPF recently did with big arch bench pressers).
 There are some sumo deadlifters who simply widen their stance to reduce range of motion further and make the movement easier.
 That's actually what I did to pull 585lb.
 I had no business touching that weight having just switched to a sumo stance, but was able to do it without issue.